SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/workshop-outline.md

 # Set the scene

-* This is Season X
+* This is Season 6
-* Recap story so far
+* The families are: Targarayen, Stark, Lanisster, Martell, Greyjoy.
+* Recap of state / status of each family.
+One slide each.
 * Assign families. colour print out: family name, crest, and words.
 Goes on to poster by the table.

 ## Wall walk: resources